byu-cs324/byu-cs324/contrib/create-linux-vm/README.md

  8. Mount the shared directory.

     a.
-First create a mount point on the VM:
+Create a mount point on the VM:

        ```bash
        sudo mkdir /media/shared